Fractured Magic: Chapter Thirteen

 “Roman?
 What’s going on?”
 Dinara asked.

-Immediately upon stepping inside, Maebhe understood what Roman meant about sensitive noses.
-She froze in the doorway.
+Immediately upon crossing the threshold, Maebhe understood what Roman meant about sensitive noses.
 Subtle, beneath the smell of cigars and old furniture, was something wet and rotten.
-Though Dinara seemed not to notice, Roman gave her a knowing look.
-Flushing, Maebhe forced herself inside so the smuggler could shut the door behind her.
+Though Dinara seemed not to notice, Roman gave Maebhe a knowing look.
+Flushing, Maebhe stepped inside so the smuggler could shut the door behind her.
+It was lucky that she still wore the hood.
+The most expressive part of her, her ears were pressed flat to her head, drawn back in distaste.

-“Sorry,” Roman said, not sounding terribly sorry.
+“Sorry,” Roman said, not sounding particularly apologetic.

-“Mostly.
-The name’s Ivey.”
 When the smuggler grinned, he revealed a double set of sharp-tipped canines.
+“The name’s Ivey.”

 “This is Maebhe Cairn and Dinara Condeh,” Roman said.